bobbyburgess/oriole/docs/ATOMIC_CONFIG.md

 **Expected log:**
 ```
-Using config from event: { numCtx: 2048, temperature: 0.1, repeatPenalty: 1.0 }
+Using config from event: { maxContextWindow: 2048, temperature: 0.1, repeatPenalty: 1.0 }
 ```

 **NOT:**